kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/different-sections-of-a-program.md

     When ELF file is loaded onto microcontroller, these sections are placed in FLASH.

   [!]
-Note: STM32F407 board uses FLASH for read-only-memory.
+Note: STM32F407 board uses FLASH for ROM.

 * Relocation of each section will be based on the **linker script**.